angarsky/diveintopython/learn/functions/nested.md

 Here, we create a `power_function` that takes a base and returns a new function, `exponent_power`, which can calculate the power of the base raised to any given exponent.
 We then create two new functions, `square` and `cube`, each of which is created using the `power_function` and having a different base.
 Because of the nested structure, the `exponent_power` function has access to the `base` variable of the enclosing `power_function` function, allowing us to create these new functions more easily.

-## Creating nested functions in python
+## Creating nested functions in Python

 Nested functions in Python refer to the process of creating a function inside another function.
 This process allows for better organization and readability of code.
 To create a nested function in Python, follow these steps: